Jarred Kelenic Player Props: Mariners vs. Twins

-The Seattle Mariners and Jarred Kelenic, who went 1-for-4 last time out, take on Kenta Maeda and the Minnesota Twins at T-Mobile Park, Wednesday at 9:40 PM ET.
+After going 1-for-4 in his most recent game, Jarred Kelenic and the Seattle Mariners take on the Minnesota Twins (who will start Pablo Lopez) at 3:40 PM ET on Thursday.

-In his previous game he had a one-hit showing (1-for-4) against the Twins.
+He had a one-hit showing in his most recent game (1-for-4) against the Twins.

 Jarred Kelenic Game Info & Props vs. the Twins